avestura/avestura.github.io/_includes/skills/career/devops.md

  DevOps makes everything faster and that's what I love about Software Engineering.
 I know some about Agile Methodologies, Scrum, Unit Testing, CI/CD and other aspects of DevOps.
-I'm also experienced in GitHub and Visual Studio Team Services.
+I'm also experienced in GitHub and [Azure DevOps](https://dev.azure.com).